Guides

 2. Use Specialized Tools

-Tools like Monitor Backlinks let you check the status of multiple backlinks at once.
-Here's a screenshot of some of our backlinks, together with information on their indexing status:
+Tools like Monitor Backlinks let you check the indexing status of multiple backlinks at once.

 As far as we know, there’s currently no free tool offering this functionality.
 But the investment may be worth it if you’re serious about link building.